Clinical Research

 VICTORION-1 PREVENT

-A research study to find out if Inclisiran can help prevent cardiovascular events (such as heart attacks, strokes, procedures to improve blood flow, and death) in adults who are at high cardiovascular risk but have not had a major cardiovascular event, and who also have high cholesterol.
+A research study to find out if Inclisiran can help prevent cardiovascular events (such as heart attacks, strokes, emergency stenting procedures to improve blood flow) in adults who are at high cardiovascular risk but have not had a major cardiovascular event, and who also have high cholesterol.
 This is often referred to as “primary prevention”.

 Having a lot of LDL-cholesterol (also known as “bad” cholesterol) in your blood can lead to build up on your artery walls (a condition called atherosclerotic cardiovascular disease), creating a thick and fatty deposit (or plaque) that can block blood flow.
 Blocked arteries can lead to important cardiovascular events, such as heart attack, stroke, or cardiovascular-related death.